This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In one example, a mother in Texas won $10.3 million after a skull fracture caused her baby’s death.[3]

-The doctor was found mostly responsible and was ordered to pay 95 percent of the damages.
+The doctor was found primarily responsible and was ordered to pay 95 percent of the damages.
 The mother also stated that she had asked for a Cesarean section and was dissuaded.
 She was in labor for 18 hours before the doctor finally performed the procedure.

 Cases like these are extreme and tragic, but they highlight the importance of making an infant skull fracture claim for compensation.
 Mothers trust in the care of their doctors, and when they make such big mistakes as these, they must be held accountable.

-If you believe that your baby was injured due to medical negligence, you too can make one of these claims and fight for justice and compensation.
+If you believe that your baby was injured due to medical negligence, you, too, can make one of these claims and fight for justice and compensation.

 Get Matched with a Leading Birth Injury Attorney in Your Area